 If you pause for just a moment and think about what we are doing in these activities, it is really just an application of the scientific method.
 We start with a question, develop a hypothesis, devise and carry out an experiment to test the hypothesis or answer the question, and then study the results to see if they provide an answer to our original question.
 So, we are learning through experimentation.
 In this Summative Assessment, we will work through a series of four experiments designed to test the influence of various forcings on climate.

 This assessment is broken into four experiments with questions related to each one.
 Separate web pages have been provided for each experiment to reduce scrolling.
 We have also provided the activity as a worksheet that you can download and even print if you prefer.
-You may find downloading or printing the complete worksheet easier to work with as you prepare your answers to submit them in Canvas.
+You may find downloading or printing the complete worksheet easier to work with as you prepare your answers to submit them.
 As before, there is a practice version, and then a graded version — each version has its own set of model values that are provided in the worksheet.

 Files to Download

 Download the worksheet.
 Completing the 'Practice' and 'Graded' versions of the exercise, in the following pages or on the attached worksheet, is required before submitting your assignment.

 Work through the practice version first, then write down your answers for the graded version on the worksheet.
 Once you have answered all of the questions on the worksheet, go to Module 4 Summative Assessment: Graded.
 The questions listed in the worksheet will be repeated as an Canvas Assessment.
 So all you will have to do is read the question and select the answer that you have on your worksheet.
 You should not need much time to submit your answers since all of the work should be done prior to launching the assessment quiz.

 This assignment is worth a total of 17 points.
 The grading of the questions and problems is below: